favstats/demdebates2020/README.md

 The package includes a single dataset: `debates`.
-This dataset represents the spoken words of all Democratic candidates for US president at ten Democratic debates.
+This dataset represents the spoken words of all Democratic candidates for US president at eleven Democratic debates.
 The following [sources](https://github.com/favstats/demdebates2020#sources) have been used to compile the data: Washington Post, Des Moines Register and rev.com.
 The dataset has the following eight columns: